OpenSmallworld/nv-tilecacher/README.md

 ### Notes on command line options

 The number of workers affects the number of requests that will be generated - in general more workers, the higher the rate of requests.
 However beware setting this too high as you may swamp the server's capability to provide a socket for the request to connect to.
-If you are seeing connection errors after a while, try restarting with a lower worker number.
+If you are seeing connection errors after a while or "socket hang up" errors (indicating that the request load has possibly caused the server to crash), try restarting with a lower worker number.

 ## Output